tomverbeure/color3/README.md

 >  I'm using the "SDRAM Controller" module set to custom with a data width of 16, chip select 1,
 >  banks 4, row 12, and column 8.
 Then I'm using ALTPLL to generate the 133MHz clock needed using
 >  a multiplication factor of 16 and division of 3.

+# IDT8102 Oscillator

+These oscillators can be factory programmed to a wide range of clocks.
+The one on this board apparently has been programmed to 25MHz.

 # FT232RL